Mrkebubun/sputnik/clients/Denominations.md

 ## Margin

 Each contract has a high_margin and low_margin.
-This value is BTC (satoshi) per contract.
+This value is from 0-100 which represents a percentage of the safe_price which must be held per contract.

 For each contract the user is long or short, their margin requirements are increased by those amounts.

 Margin balances are also increased/decreased by the projected settlement cashflow, using the safe_price